cavo789/marknotes_html2md/README.md

 At the bottom of the page, you have a button for maximizing the HTML part (by hiding everything else) or two buttons for copying in the clipboard the HTML rendering or the HTML source code.mail f.i.

 ![demo.gif](image/demo.gif)

-## Tips

--   You can type something like `==important part==` to put that section in a highlighted section.
--   When the markdown content start with a YAML block, that block is ignored during the HTML conversion

 ## Author